-Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
-Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
+Eight questions of equal marks (eight marks each) are to be set, two in each of the four Sections (A-D).
 Questions may be subdivided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
+Candidates are required to attempt five questions, selecting at least one question from each Section.
 The fifth question may be attempted from any Section.